vulnbreave/Shell-scripting/README.md

 // How to execute your script .

  *To execute your script you can go the easy way or the little intermediate way .
-Whatdo i mean by that? .
+What do i mean by that? .
 Well the easy way to do is . .

   by adding "bash" in the front of your script eg : bash script.sh